oresat/oresat-c3-software/README.md

 # OreSat C3 Software

-Software for Linux version of the C3 card.
+Software for Linux version of the Octavo A8-based C3 card.

+**Note:** For OreSat0, the C3 card used STM32F4 and ChibiOS, for that project see the [oresat-firmware] repo.

+The C3 card was converted to Octavo-A8-based card to simplify the code base by swapping from heavily embedded system using ChibiOS to a general Linux-environment using Python and make to use existing Python libraries.

-Like all OreSat software projects it is built using OLAF (OreSat Linux App Framework), which it built ontop of [CANopen for Python].
-See the [oresat-olaf repo] for more info about OLAF.
+Like all OreSat software projects it is built using OLAF (OreSat Linux App Framework), which it built ontop of [CANopen for Python] project.
+See the [oresat-olaf] repo for more info about OLAF.

 ## Quickstart